Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 The Supreme Ark PVP ruleset can be loosely summarized below, however each point is covered in depth in the succeeding sections and it is the responsibility of each player to fully understand the rules as ignorance will not be an excuse upon violation of any rule.

-1. **Don't be a Jerk**, which includes, but not limited to, no griefing, trolling, or harrassing other players.
+1. **Don't be a Jerk**, which includes, but not limited to, no griefing, trolling, or harassing other players.
 1. **DO NOT** block loot crate spawns or impede access to them by other players.
 In addition, building on major resource locations is not allowed.
-Locations with restrictions:
-     - **The Center**: Skull island ( obsidian, metal, and crystal), penguin iceberg near Green Obelisk, and around the Ice Palace underneath Green Obelisk ( organic polymer), small Crystal caves in the desert, and the metal mountain in the desert.
-     - **Ragnarok**: The wyvern scar or its immediate edge, and the ice wyvern spawns on snow mountains.
 2. **DO NOT** misuse of bug exploits or cheating.
-These include building entire structures and storage containers past world limits (floor, walls, etc) that are inaccessible by any normal means or using indestructible player-crafted structures to create choke points or modify the root map design.
+These include building entire structures and storage containers past world limits (floor, walls, etc.) that are inaccessible by any normal means or using indestructible player-crafted structures to create choke points or modify the root map design.
 1. **NO** excessive cursing, **NO** racism or hate speech in global chat or on the server Discord which extends to aliases and character names.
 1. **NO** suicide bombing.
 This includes, but is not limited to, C4 and Rocket Launchers.
 1. **DO NOT** build boxes on platform saddles that block the rider from being picked up by enemies or protect them from being shot from all angles.